 Free Trial – Available, between 14 to 30 days

-Another premium tool which produce one of the largest amount of keyword suggestions, especially long tail variations and has some unique metrics that most competitors don’t.
+Another premium tool which produces one of the largest amounts of keyword suggestions, especially long-tail variations and has some unique metrics that most competitors don’t.

 Pricing plans – (Monthly) Lite $99, Standard $179, Advanced $399 and Agency $999; annual plans get 2 months for free.